necrolingus/udemy_docker/nextcloud/README.md

-#### First time setup
+## First time setup
 Go to host_ip:8080

 Select maria/mysql as your database

-In Host enter db:3306
+In database host enter db:3306 (remember your second container in the compose file has the name db and it runs on port 3306 even though we did not expose a port to the host)

-set your database name to nextcloud
+Set your database name to nextcloud

-set your database user to nextcloud
+Set your database user to nextcloud

-set your database password to the password in your env file
+Set your database password to the password in your env file